the-other-mariana/paparelo/01202021/README.md

 - How to calculate the total execution time?
 In this program, we have now 2 Tasks, instead of 4, and so we will **execute each Task T_n in each processor**, and we will use 2 processors as a total.
 If we consider what we said above, the previous Task T consisted in a multiplication and a sum on one line, and this took 1 second, therefore **tasks T_1 and T_2 will take 0.5 seconds** since they only do one operation, half of Task T.

-    - Thus, each processor will do one operation on three numbers (even though we sent it the whole matrix), and since these three operations are *done in a single processor*, they are don **sequentially**.
+    - Thus, each processor will do one operation on three numbers (even though we sent it the whole matrix), and since these three operations are *done in a single processor*, they are done **sequentially**.
 In this way, each processor will do 3 operations that take 0.5s each = 1.5s per processor.

     - The total execution time is then: